Slie889/hm08-qa-us/README.md

    In wdio.conf.js, replace the base URL with the Urban Routes URL generated above.

+C. How to run the Project
+   We are using the WebdriverIO, a populer open-source testing framework with a powerful set of APIs for webpage interaction.

-C. Testing project
+D. Testing project

+   The key factor of writing the effective tests is being able to accurately locate elements on a webpage.
+The methods for finding the elements such as using CSS selectors,XPath expressions, and accessibility locators.
 Write several tests to check the functionality of the Urban Routes.
 Write your tests in the createAnOrder.e2e.js file located in the test/specs folder.

    Write automated tests covering the full process of ordering a taxi.
 The test should cover: